28/.emacs.d-old/README.md

 Emacs version currently used: 25.3-x86_64

-Systems used on: Windows 7, Windows 10, lubuntu
+Systems used on: Windows 7, Windows 10, lubuntu, MacOS

 This repository contains my personal Emacs configuration - the whole *.emacs.d* folder.
 It is a modification/extension of the resources